Bring It On: In It to Win It: Reception

 On Rotten Tomatoes the film has 3 reviews, all of them negative.

 On Vudu Movies the film is provided with parental guidelines to the movie.
-The guidelines express that cheerleading has "too many stereotypes", children under 12 years of age should not watch, and there is a moderate amount of sex, violence, language, consumerism, and drugs (alcohol, smoking, etc.).
+The guidelines express that cheerleading has "too many stereotypes", children under 12 years of age should not watch, and there is a moderate amount of sex, violence, language, consumerism, and drugs (alcohol, smoking, etc.) and the line “I love the smell of hairspray in the morning”.